-- Oliceridine (TRV130): We are developing oliceridine, a μ-receptor G protein pathway selective modulator (μ-GPS), as a first line treatment for patients experiencing moderate to severe acute pain where intravenous, or IV administration is preferred.
-On May 2, 2016, we announced U.S. Food and Drug Administration, or FDA, agreement to certain key elements of our Phase 3 program for oliceridine.
-The program includes two 375-patient, randomized, double-blind, placebo- and active-controlled, pivotal efficacy trials: the APOLLO-1 study, which is evaluating the analgesic efficacy of oliceridine over 48 hours following bunionectomy; and the APOLLO-2 study, which is evaluating the analgesic efficacy of oliceridine over 24 hours following abdominoplasty.
-In each efficacy trial, patients are randomized to receive placebo, morphine, or one of three regimens of oliceridine by patient-controlled analgesia, or PCA, device for the management of their post-operative pain.
+- Oliceridine (TRV130): We are developing oliceridine, a μ-receptor G protein pathway selective modulator (μ-GPS), for the management of moderate to severe acute pain where intravenous, or IV administration is preferred.
+Our ongoing Phase 3 program for oliceridine includes two 375-patient, randomized, double-blind, placebo- and active-controlled, pivotal efficacy trials: the APOLLO-1 study, which is evaluating the analgesic efficacy of oliceridine over 48 hours following bunionectomy; and the APOLLO-2 study, which is evaluating the analgesic efficacy of oliceridine over 24 hours following abdominoplasty.
+In each efficacy trial, patients are randomized to receive placebo, morphine, or one of three regimens of oliceridine as needed by patient-controlled analgesia device for the management of post-operative pain.
 Both the APOLLO-1 and APOLLO-2 trials commenced enrollment in the second quarter of 2016, and the Phase 3 open-label ATHENA-1 safety study commenced in January 2016.
 We have retained all worldwide development and commercialization rights to oliceridine, and plan to commercialize it in the United States for use in acute care settings such as hospitals and ambulatory surgery centers if it receives regulatory approval.
-In December 2015 and February 2016, we announced the FDA grant of Fast Track and Breakthrough Therapy designation, respectively, to oliceridine for the management of moderate to severe acute pain. - TRV250: We are developing TRV250, a G protein biased ligand targeting the δ-receptor, as a compound with a potential first-in-class mechanism for the treatment of migraine.
-TRV250 also may have utility in a range of other central nervous system indications, and based on target selectivity we believe it will not have the addiction liability or other opioid related adverse effects of mu opioid drugs like morphine or oxycodone.
-We have initiated preclinical development activities to support our submission of an investigational new drug application, or IND, to the FDA in the second half of 2016.
+In December 2015 and February 2016, we announced that the U.S. Food and Drug Administration, or FDA, had granted Fast Track and Breakthrough Therapy designation, respectively, to oliceridine for the management of moderate to severe acute pain. - TRV250: We are developing TRV250, a G protein biased ligand targeting the δ-receptor, as a compound with a potential first-in-class, non-narcotic mechanism for the treatment of migraine.
+TRV250 also may have utility in a range of other central nervous system indications, and based on target selectivity we believe it will not have the addiction liability or other opioid related adverse effects of μ-opioid drugs like morphine or oxycodone.
+We have initiated preclinical development activities to support our submission of an investigational new drug application, or IND, to the FDA by the end of 2016.

-In addition to the above product candidates, we identified and have completed the Phase 1 program for TRV734, an orally administered new chemical entity expected to be used for first-line treatment of moderate to severe acute and chronic pain.
+In addition to the above product candidates, we identified and have completed the initial Phase 1 studies for TRV734, an orally administered new chemical entity expected to be used for first-line treatment of moderate to severe acute and chronic pain.
 We intend to continue to focus our efforts for TRV734 on securing a development and commercialization partner for this asset.
 We had also been developing TRV027 for the treatment of acute heart failure, or AHF.
-In May 2016, we announced that TRV027 failed to meet either the primary or secondary endpoints of the Phase 2b (BLAST-AHF) clinical trial.
-We are continuing to evaluate the data from this clinical trial.
+In May 2016, we announced that TRV027 did not meet either the primary or secondary endpoints of the Phase 2b (BLAST-AHF) clinical trial.
 In August 2016, Allergan plc (formerly Actavis plc and Forest Laboratories Holdings Limited), or Allergan, notified us of its decision to not exercise its exclusive option to license TRV027.
+However, in a post-hoc analysis of patients with systolic blood pressure in the upper two tertiles (top two thirds), there were statistically significant improvements in long-term mortality and morbidity for the lowest tested dose of 1mg/hr.
+These data, in conjunction with a finding of improved serum creatinine at day 30 for TRV027 1 mg/hr compared to placebo as well as published preclinical data, suggest a new hypothesis that TRV027 may improve longer term outcomes based on its unique biased ligand mechanism.
+This mechanism has been linked to cytoprotective and anti-apoptotic effects.
+We are considering seeking a partner to fund clinical testing of this new hypothesis.